Christian Concern

-Christian Concern is the trading name of CCFON Ltd, a not for profit advocacy group described as 'one of the most prominent evangelical organisations in the United Kingdom', reaching a mailing list of more than 43,000 people.
+Christian Concern is the trading name of CCFON Ltd, a not for profit advocacy group.
+It has been described as "one of the most prominent evangelical organisations in the United Kingdom", reaching a mailing list of more than 43,000 people.
 Christian Concern seeks to alter law and influence the media and government, and is linked to the Christian Legal Centre organisation.

 History

 The organisation was co-founded by the barrister and evangelical activist Andrea Minichiello Williams; Before 2008, it functioned as a network run from the Lawyers' Christian Fellowship (LCF) Public Policy Unit, which was then headed by Williams.
 An internet domain was registered to the organisation using the name Christian Concern For Our Nation (CCFON).
 In 2006, CCFON described itself as "an activity of the Lawyers' Christian Fellowship Public Policy Unit", functioning as a "service for non-lawyers who want to be equipped to understand, act and respond to the increasing number of legal issues impacting the Gospel and Biblical justice at the heart of our society".
 CCFON described itself as "[consisting] of a website and e-mail update service supported by an active team of lawyers".

 The organisation separated from the LCF in June 2008, with Williams stating that this was to avoid jeopardising the charitable status of the LCF, as political activity from a charity, when it's a stated purpose of that charity, is illegal under UK law.
 CCFON Ltd was incorporated as an independent body on 24 June 2008.
 In October 2010, CCFON Ltd shortened its operating name to Christian Concern.

 Williams is currently CEO of Christian Concern and also acts as the founder and operating director of Christian Legal Centre, a sister organisation that describes itself as serving to "defend Christians in the public sphere and to protect the freedom of Christians to live their lives in accordance with their Christian beliefs".
 Sam Solomon acts as a consultant for Christian Concern, advising on Islamic affairs.
 Solomon wrote A Proposed Charter of Muslim Understanding for UKIP MEP Gerard Batten, who wrote the foreword to the charter.
 A link to the charter has featured on the website since at least 2009.

 The organisation is currently based in the City of Westminster.